bluesky/databroker/docs/source/how-to/mongo-backed-catalog.rst

    This recommendation is a draft.
 If you are securing MongoDB, please reach out to us.

-Datbroker was designed with access controls *per Run* in mind, and this is now being actively developed, but currently only all-or-nothing access is
+Databroker was designed with access controls *per Run* in mind, and this is now being actively developed, but currently only all-or-nothing access is
 supported: Users can access all the Runs in the MongoDB or none of them.